-Send resume to Skip Elsheimer (an NC State grad!)
-ASAP.
-Please indicate if you are a Film Studies major since preference will be given to NCSU Film Studies majors or to English majors in the Film Studies concentration.
+Send resume to Skip Elsheimer (an NC State grad!), email@example.com, and please indicate if you are a Film Studies major since preference will be given.
 Student will need a car.
-NCSU Film Professor references (please note if you have any in your email) would be preferred, but aren't required.
+Please list Film Studies faculty who can provide a personal reference.

 This is an unpaid internship.
 To receive internship credit Film Studies students will have to register for a English 350, which can count as your advised elective in the Art Studies-Film major: https://english.chass.ncsu.edu/undergraduate/internship/ENG350.php